1ļøUnderstanding Inclusion

 Equity and inclusion fundamentals

-Self-Defined by Tatiana Mac and other open-source contributors has greatly impacted our understanding of inclusive language in design and the tech industry
+Self-Defined by Tatiana Macarrow-up-right and other open-source contributors has greatly impacted our understanding of inclusive language in design and the tech industry

 Various inclusion-focused organizations use different descriptors for identity.
-The USC’s School of Social Work Diversity Toolkit breaks identities into two groupings—target identities and non-target identities—and explains the intersections between them.
+The USC’s School of Social Work Diversity Toolkitarrow-up-right breaks identities into two groupings—target identities and non-target identities—and explains the intersections between them.

-Beyond the Gender Binary, by poet, artist, and activist Alok Vaid Menon, is an excellent book for any age.
+Beyond the Gender Binaryarrow-up-right, by poet, artist, and activist Alok Vaid Menon, is an excellent book for any age.

-My personal collection of writing, videos, and resources
+My personal collectionarrow-up-right of writing, videos, and resources

 Last updated